belka-ew/tanya/CONTRIBUTING.md

 writing new ones, or providing usage examples.
 * **Testing**: Test coverage is important for a library.
 Writing tests is not only helpful, but is also a great way to get a feel for how tanya works.
+* **Adding new features**: Tanya is a growing library.
+If you think some feature is missing, you can suggest and implement this.

 ## Opening an issue

 If you have found a bug, an error, have some question, or suggestion, open in issue.
-Tanya uses an external [bug tracker](https://issues.caraus.io/projects/tanya/issues).
+I'll try to answer as soon as I can.
+Tanya uses an external
+[bug tracker](https://issues.caraus.io/projects/tanya/issues).
 You should [register](https://issues.caraus.io/account/register) before you can report your issue.
 There is also a list of open issues that mirror the current development process and progress.
 If you're looking for a challenge, just pick an issue you are interested in and start working on it.
 Fill free to comment on the issue to get more information.

-Some issues have a category assigned to it.
-Such issues belongs mostly to a larger part of the library that is currently in development.
+Some issues have a category assigned to them.
+Such issues belong mostly to a larger part of the library that is currently in development.
 The category specifies then the git branch development happens on.
 The remaining issues can be fixed directly in master.